jayant07-yb/yugabyte-db/docs/content/preview/integrations/camunda.md

  username: yugabyte
  password: yugabyte
 ```
+Change the `connection url` to point to the YugabyteDB cluster you started.
-Download the “.jar” file of the YugabyteDB JDBC driver and save it in camunda-bpm-run-7.17.0/configuration/userlib
+Download the YugabyteDB JDBC driver jar and place it in camunda-bpm-run-7.17.0/configuration/userlib directory.
 You can get the jar [file](https://repo1.maven.org/maven2/com/yugabyte/jdbc-yugabytedb/42.3.5-yb-1/jdbc-yugabytedb-42.3.5-yb-1.jar).

 - For Postgres JDBC Driver:

-Find the spring.datasource stanza and replace it with the below configurations.

 ```yml
 # datasource configuration is required